 I recently turned 40, the closest thing to a halfway house of life.
 A sort of limbo place where I can feel something closing on a wilder past.
-I say wild - I mean sticky club carpets and unacceptable clothing choices.
+I say wild - I mean sticky club carpets and questionable clothing choices.
 But I have an increasing fondness for cardigans and my children are 6 and 3 now - so it looks like they’re here to stay, at least until they don’t want to any more.

 Some of us feel this loss more keenly, and it takes longer to mourn ‘the old me’.
 That flighty, selfish young thing who went for long pub lunches, took spontaneous mini breaks and luxuriated in hangovers.
 Whose clothes always fit and didn’t smell of sick.
 Who laughed heartily in restaurants with other grown ups, smoked occasional cigarettes and always finished her cups of tea.